SSME Nozzle results

 Figure 10: Free-Form screen for generating nozzle geometry and is not part of the SSME nozzle example.

-b), and the outer boundary or jet-angle (Theta or q) depending on whether the flow is overexpanded or underexpanded using the Pa/Pc and Pe/Pc pressure ratio criteria.
-For underexpanded flow, Nozzle uses Me, the exit Mach number to determine the Prandtl-Meyer function in region (e) of the flow.
-Mjet is then computed using the isentropic expansion equation by assuming Pjet = Pa.
+For underexpanded flow, Nozzle determines flow properties using the Pa/Pc and Pe/Pc pressure ratio criteria.
+Then, Nozzle uses Me the exit Mach number to determine the Prandtl-Meyer function in region (e) of the flow.
+Mjet is computed using the isentropic expansion equation by assuming Pjet = Pa.
 Then, using Mjet the Prandtl-Meyer function is determined in region (jet) of the flow.
-Finally, the outer boundary or jet-angle is determined using the relationship, Theta(q) = n(Mjet) - n(Me).
-Theta (q) is defined as the angle the jet boundary makes with the horizontal axis of the nozzle-lip.
+Finally, the outer boundary or jet-angle is determined using the relationship, Theta(

-Figure11: Overexpanded nozzle (Pa/Pc > Pe/Pc)
+Figure11: Overexpanded nozzle (Pa/Pc > Pe/P

 Figure 12: Underexpanded nozzle (Pa/Pc < Pe/Pc)